Faculty and Research

 • BSc in Mathematics, Universidade de Brasília, Brazil, 1994

 Carlos Cid was awarded his PhD in Mathematics (in the area of combinatorial group theory) in 1999 at the Universidade de Brasília, Brazil.
-Soon after he moved to Europe, to take on a post-doctoral researcher position at RWTH-Aachen, Germany.
+He moved to Europe in early 2000, to take on a post-doctoral researcher position at RWTH-Aachen, Germany.
 In Aachen he worked on applications of symbolic computation methods for solving systems of partial differential equations.
-Carlos moved to the industry in 2001, to join a network security startup in Dublin, Ireland, as a software engineer, where he stayed for two years.
+In 2001 Carlos joined a network security startup in Dublin, Ireland, as a software engineer, where he stayed for 2.5 years.

 Unit